sakasute/meta-visu/readme.md

 - true-false/harmonization column is planned to be used on the psycohorts-dataset to show which registers have been "harmonized".
 Currently, it only adds an asterisk next to the register name on the visualization. (this feature might be unnecessary: more elegant way to mark harmonized registers could be through keywords).
 Data format: TRUE/FALSE
 - Keywords are saved as comma-separated plain text.
 In the fronten, a user can select a keyword to show only the corresponding registrar, register and description nodes.
 - The data year/date cells should be plain text, not date formatted.
 Otherwise, the python script won't parse them correctly.
 A single year is parsed as a section of one whole year, single date as one point in time and a dash-separated pair of years/dates as a section with the given start and end year/date.
 Multiple sections/points can be added with `;` as the separator.
+- Notes from notes-column are shown in the visualization when hovering mouse cursor over an info-icon next to the corresponding timeline.

 The frontend uses two optional url-parametes: `lang` to select the shown language and `ds` to select the shown dataset.
 So, if you want a direct link to the English version of the Psycohorts-visualization, you can use url https://fbc-studies.github.io/meta-visu/?lang=en&ds=psycohorts .
 If no parameters are given, the application defaults to `lang=fi` and `ds=finnish-birth-cohorts`.